shubham13p/Ad-Click-Prediction/README.md

 2)	There is almost equal ratio of male and female internet users.
 3)	The ad topic is limited to what is given in the dataset.

+### Challenges Faced:

+We are highly motivated to work on Ad click prediction dataset, few challenges in this area of study is:

+1)	There is very less publicly available data set for ad click.

+2)	New online ads that are coming up is not targeted to a particular set of users, using our prediction algorithm study companies will be able to target it to particular set of users.

+### Data Set

+The dataset consists of below features:

+● Daily Time Spent on Site: consumer time on site in minutes ● Age: Customer age in years
+● Area Income: Avg.
+Income of geographical area of consumer ● Daily Internet Usage: Avg. minutes a day consumer is on the internet ● Ad Topic Line: Headline of the advertisement
+● City: City of consumer
+● Male: Whether or not consumer was male
+● Country: Country of consumer

+We have done preliminary EDA(mention below) and we are planning to do more insight as we progress.